-Normally, adjustable hangboards feature a smart concept.
+Normally, adjustable hangboards start with a concept.
 The general problem trends toward the complexity of the instrument.
-Although there is nothing wrong with the adjustable concept, a hangboard should be simple.
+Although there is nothing wrong with an adjustable design, a hangboard should be simple.

 In order to keep this simplicity, the people at Megalith Climbing have decided to retain only two moving parts.
 The first adjusts the depth of the grip, the second adjusts the angle of the bar.
 The bar doubles as both a sloper rung and a pull-up bar.